sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-setting-up-automount/step1.md

 To start with, use `dnf install -y nfs-utils`{{execute}} to install the NFS server and related utilities.

 In NFS you'll need to share something.
-Let's create a dummy user homedirectory structure which can be shared next: `mkdir -p /users/nfs/lisa,linda,anna`{{execute}}
+Let's create a dummy user homedirectory structure which can be shared next: `mkdir -p /users/nfs/{lisa,linda,anna}`{{execute}}

 Next you'll need to tell NFS to share the directory containing these user home directories.
-To do so, it needs a file /etc/exports that contains the name of the directory to share, including some access permissions: `echo "/users *(rw,no_root_squash) > /etc/exports`{{execute}}
+To do so, it needs a file /etc/exports that contains the name of the directory to share, including some access permissions: `echo "/users *(rw,no_root_squash)" > /etc/exports`{{execute}}